cloudposse/atmos/README.md

     │       ├── cert-manager/helmfile.yaml
     │       └── external-dns/helmfile.yaml
     │
-    │   # Makefile for building the cli
+    │   # Makefile for building the CLI
     ├── Makefile
     │
-    │   # Docker image for shipping the cli and all dependencies └── Dockerfile (optional)
+    │   # Docker image for shipping the CLI and all dependencies └── Dockerfile (optional)

 ~~~